Having a bronchoscopy

 - Coughing up blood.
 When biopsies are taken, they can cause a small amount of bleeding.
 The doctor will make sure that this has stopped before the end of the procedure, but if you cough up some phlegm in the days after the procedure, it is likely that the phlegm will be streaked with a small amount of blood.
 This is normal and does not mean that you are bleeding internally.

 - About 1 in 10 people get a fever about 8 to 12 hours after having a bronchoscopy, but infection after bronchoscopy is rare.
-If you feel hot and sweaty later on the day of your procedure, we advise you to rest, drink plenty of fluid and take paracetamol 500 mg tablets if you feel you need them, 1 to 2 tablets every 6 hours as required.
+If you feel hot and sweaty later on the day of your procedure, we advise you to rest and drink plenty of fluids.
+You can take paracetamol 500 mg tablets, 1 to 2 tablets every 6 hours as required.

 - A puncture in the lung can happen in patients who have a certain kind of biopsy called a transbronchial lung biopsy.
 This sort of biopsy is used to take small samples of lung tissue for examination.
 If you are having a transbronchial biopsy it will be noted on your consent form.
-About 1 in 20 patients who have a transbronchial biopsy develop a puncture in the lung.
-This can cause some pain in the side of the chest and shortness of breath.
-Usually (in 2 out of 3 affected patients) it does not need treatment, but in some cases it means that you have to be admitted into hospital to have the air that has leaked from the lung taken out of the chest.
+About 1 in every 20 patients who have a transbronchial biopsy develop a puncture in the lung.
+This can cause pain in the side of the chest and shortness of breath.
+Usually (in 2 out of every 3 affected patients) it does not need treatment, but occasionally, patients may be admitted into hospital to reinflate the lung.
+This is done using a small tube inserted in the chest.